Training Resources for Trainers

 All named clinical and educational supervisors should also remain up to date with equality and diversity training.
 This needs to be completed every 3 years.

-The list below is not exhaustive; if trainers/LEPs find/provide examples of good other quality courses locally or nationally please email us on TrainerRecognition.EM@hee.nhs.uk and we will ensure that these are added to this resource.
+If you attend or complete other quality courses please email us on TrainerRecognition.EM@hee.nhs.uk and we will add to this resource.

-This course is also delivered in Trusts across the East Midlands; please contact your local education centre, or email TrainerRecognition.EM@hee.nhs.uk for more details.
+This course is delivered in Trusts across the Midlands; please contact your local Medical Education Manager/Education Centre for more details.

 We also have a guide to suggested modules based on your role/future role here: